 Now, we need to make the CounterService class implement not only the ManagedService interface, but also the interface com.hazelcast.spi.RemoteService.
 This way, a client will be able to get a handle of a counter proxy.
-You can read the source code for RemoteService here.
+You can check the source code for RemoteService the here.

 '''

 public class CounterService implements ManagedService, RemoteService {

-public static final String NAME = "CounterService";
+static final String NAME = "CounterService";

+Container[] containers;

 private NodeEngine nodeEngine;

 @Override

 public DistributedObject createDistributedObject(String objectName) {

 return new CounterProxy(objectName, nodeEngine, this);

 }

 @Override

 public void destroyDistributedObject(String objectName) {

-// for the time being a no-op, but in the later examples this will be
+// for the time being a no-op

-implemented

 }

 @Override

 public void init(NodeEngine nodeEngine, Properties properties) {

 this.nodeEngine = nodeEngine;

 }

 @Override

 public void shutdown(boolean terminate) {

 }

 @Override

 public void reset() {

 }

 }

 '''